Would you know what to do if your chicken was wrapped tight in a hawk's talons?

 Good luck!
 Protect your flock!

+This post was originally published on November 11, 2017.
 What kind of birds of prey have you seen near your chicken coop?
 Do you have advice for predator problems?
 Let us know in the comments below.

 WATCH NOW: How to Have the Best Tasting Eggs from Your Backyard Chickens